ga-wdi-boston/game-project-api/README.md

 ```

 ### create
-The `create` action expects a *POST* with an empty request body.
+The `create` action expects a *POST* with an empty JSON request body, `{}`.
 If the request is successful, the response will have an HTTP Status of 201, Created, and the body will contain JSON of the created game with `player_x` set to the user calling `create`, e.g.:
 ```json
 {
   "game": {